-This Instant Pot Kalua Pork recipe has only four ingredients and is ready in 90 minutes!
+This Instant Pot Kalua Pork recipe has only three ingredients and is ready in 90 minutes!
 There is no shredding needed since this pork literally falls apart while cooking and is ready to serve out of the pot.
 You have to make this ASAP!

 Instant Pot Kalua Pork